bayerf42/Lox68k/doc/extensions.md

 ## <a id="exception"></a>Exception handling
-When (original) Lox encounters a run-time error, the error message including a backtrace of function names and line numbers is printed and the evaluation is aborted.
+When Lox encounters a run-time error, the error message including a backtrace of function names and line numbers is printed and the evaluation is aborted.

 Lox68k allows handling errors with the `handle` expression.
 The first sub-expression is evaluated